AdHoc-Protocol/AdHoc-protocol/README.md

 AdHocAgent utility search `AdHocAgent.toml` file next to self.
 If the file does not exist, the utility generates this file template, so just needed to update the information in this file according to your configuration.

-By default, code, received from the code generator server, utility is downloaded in the temporary folder, inside the utility working folder, that name is taken from the protocol description file.
-Path to a different folder, instead of the working folder, may be passed as a command-line argument.

 # Overview